-Question: My son Jonathan passed away in 2007 from Glioblastoma Multiform at the age of 6.
+Question: My son Jonathan passed away from Glioblastoma Multiform at the age of 6.
 We were told then there hasn’t been any progress in treatment in 15 years!
 Why?
 Is treatment better now?
 Why isn’t Brain Cancer talked about at much as breast, prostate etc..??
 What can we do to increase both funds, awareness?

 Response: I am very sorry to hear about the passing of your son, Jonathan.
 There has been progress in the understanding the biology of glioblastoma (GBM) as well as in its treatment in the last 10-15 years.
 In 2005, FDA approved temozolomide (Temodar) for newly diagnosed GBM, and in 2009 bevacizumab (Avastin) was approved for recurrent or progressive GBM.
 GBM was the 1st cancer that scientists studied to assess the cancer genome as a part of “The Cancer Genome Atlas” (TCGA) project, and the results of this study were reported in 2008.
 These and other important studies have helped us recognize that glioblastomas are a heterogeneous group of tumors with molecular subclasses.
 More studies are in progress and we hope to be able to stratify treatments on basis of these different subtypes, and individualize treatments.
 While it may seem that progress has been slow and has not changed outcomes for our patients dramatically, we are moving at a much more rapid pace than before, and the future seems promising.

 Having said that, despite these advances, we are not close to finding a cure, and significant amount of work still needs to be done.
 You are absolutely correct; it is indeed true that GBM is considered a rare cancer and therefore is not talked about as much as others like breast, prostate or lung.